MohannadNaj/sublime-extract-to-blade/README.md

-# sublime-extract-to-file
+# sublime-extract-to-blade

-This plugin for Sublime Text 3 allows you to extract the selected text into a new or existing file.
+This plugin for Sublimee Text 3 allows you to extract the selected text into a new or existing laravel blade views.

 ## Usage

-Select some text, open the Command Palette, and look for "Extract: Move selection to file ..."
+Select some text, open the Command Palette, and look for "Extract: Move selection to blade view ..."